White Plains station: History

 Rail service in White Plains can be traced as far back as December 1, 1844 with the establishment of the New York and Harlem Railroad, which became part of the New York Central and Hudson River Railroad in 1864 and was eventually taken over by the New York Central Railroad.
 As an NYC station, it originally served both commuter trains in the New York Tri-State Area and long distance trains toward Albany, New York and Boston, Massachusetts, via Chatham, New York.
 As with most of the Harlem Line, the merger of New York Central with Pennsylvania Railroad in 1968 transformed the station into a Penn Central Railroad station.
 Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority which made it part of Metro-North in 1983.

 The current station house was built in 1987 as a replacement for the previous Warren & Wetmore-built depot originally built in 1914 for the NYC, razed in September 1983.
 The former was similar to that of the current Poughkeepsie station on the Hudson Line, and continued to operate through the reconstruction.

 Under the 2015–2019 Metropolitan Transportation Authority Capital Plan, the station, along with four other Metro-North Railroad stations, would receive a complete overhaul as part of the Enhanced Station Initiative.
 Updates would include cellular service, Wi-Fi, USB charging stations, interactive service advisories, and maps.
 The renovations at White Plains station will cost $91.3 million and will be completed by the end of March 2021.
 The three-phase renovation will improve the exterior, interior, platforms, restrooms, and bridges, and thus, costs much more than the renovations at the four other Metro-North stations.

 Station layout

-The station has two high-level platforms each 10 cars long, but due to renovations, only six cars can open.
+The station has two high-level platforms each 10 cars long,.
 The eastern platform is a side platform used only to discharge passengers.